tbsanders5/accessibilityhw-1/README.md

 No installations need to be made for this page.

+## Usage

+Normal webpage layout, links across the top take you to different areas on the page.
+It is not set up for mobile and therefore is best used on a full screen browser.

 ## Credits

 Two websites where used to help with the coding.